Compressing Over-the-Counter Markets: Portfolio Compression

-This result shows a clear dominance sequence from the least to the most efficient compression operator in reducing market excess.
-First, we see that the non-conservative compression is the most efficient.
-This stems from the fact that a global non-conservative solution always removes all the excess from a market (see Proposition~\ref{prop:non-conservative-efficiency}).
-The second most efficient compression operator is represented by hybrid compression, followed by the conservative.
+This result shows a precise dominance sequence.
+First, we see that non-conservative compression is the most efficient.
+This stems from the fact that a global non-conservative solution always eliminates all the excess in a market (see Proposition~\ref{prop:non-conservative-efficiency}).
+The second most efficient compression operator is the hybrid compression, followed by the conservative.
 The least efficient approach is the bilateral compression.
-This lack of efficiency is due to the fact that bilateral compression cannot remove excess resulting from chains of length higher than two.
-The proof of this proposition derives from an analysis of the in compression tolerance sets of each approach.
+The loss in efficiency is due to the fact that bilateral compression cannot eliminate excess resulting from chains of length higher than two.
+The proof of this proposition derives from an analysis of the compression tolerance sets of each approach.
 In fact, it can be shown that the bilateral compression tolerance set is a subset of the conservative set which in turn is a subset of the hybrid set which is also a subset of the non-conservative set.
-This nested structure for the compression tolerances sets ensures that any globally optimal solution of a superset is at least as efficient as the globally optimal solution of any subset.
-Additional analysis on the relative efficiencies of each approach (e.g., strong dominance, quantities, etc.) needs to include further information about the underlying set of edges $E$ (i.e., network characteristics).
-However, having established the dominance sequence, we proceed next with a quantitative analysis based on real market data.
+This nested structure of compression tolerances ensures that any globally optimal solution of a superset is at least as efficient as the globally optimal solution of any subset.